MBShahul/Async-Day-1-Task/README.md

 **Date: 10-06-2024**

 ## Question 1:
-## Display countdown from 10 t0 1 on the screen and then display Happy Independance Day on the screen.
+## Display countdown from 10 to 1 on the screen and then display Happy Independance Day on the screen.

 ## Constraints:
 **a.
 Do not use named functions**